Table of Contents

 Pub.
 510, Excise Taxes, contains definitions and examples that will help you prepare Form 720.
 Pub.
 510 also contains information on fuel tax credits and refunds.

 Pub.
-509, Tax Calendars, has deposit and payment due dates for all federal excise taxes.
+509, Tax Calendars, has deposit and payment due dates for federal excise taxes listed in this publication.

 You may also call the business and specialty tax line at 1-800-829-4933 with your excise tax questions.
 The hours of operation are Monday – Friday, 7:00 a.m. to 7:00 p.m. local time.